Kobe Bryant: Final season (2015–2016)

 Bryant requested that opposing teams on the road not hold any on-court ceremonies in his honor or present him any gifts in public.
-Prior to announcing his retirement, he had been steadfast about not wanting the fuss of a staged farewell tour, preferring to hear boos instead of cheers.
-Still, he was honored around the league with video tributes and fan ovations, including arenas that historically jeered him such as TD Garden in Boston, Wells Fargo Center in Philadelphia, Moda Center in Portland, Sleep Train Arena in Sacramento, and Vivint Smart Home Arena in Salt Lake City.
+Prior to announcing his retirement, Bryant had been steadfast about not wanting the fuss of a staged farewell tour, preferring to hear boos instead of cheers.
+However, Bryant was still honored around the league with video tributes and fan ovations, including arenas that historically jeered him such as TD Garden in Boston, Wells Fargo Center in Philadelphia, Moda Center in Portland, Sleep Train Arena in Sacramento, and Vivint Smart Home Arena in Salt Lake City.
 Previously, Bryant was respected but not beloved, and he was astonished at the cheers he was now receiving.

-On February 3, Bryant made seven three-pointers and scored a then season-high 38 points, including 14 of the team's 18 points in the last 5:02 of the game, for a 119–115 win over the Minnesota Timberwolves.
+On February 3, Bryant made seven three-pointers and scored a then season-high 38 points, including 14 of the team's 18 points in the last 5:02 of the game, for a 119–115 victory over the Minnesota Timberwolves.
 The win ended a 10-game losing streak, and the Lakers averted establishing the longest losing streak in franchise history.
 He became just the fourth NBA player over 37 years old to log at least 35 points, five rebounds, and five assists in a game.
 Bryant was the leading overall vote-getter for the 2016 All-Star Game with 1.9 million votes, ahead of Stephen Curry's 1.6 million.
 Having moved to small forward that season, Bryant was selected as a frontcourt starter for the first time.
 Playing in his first All-Star game since 2013, Bryant had 10 points, six rebounds, and seven assists.
-West teammates offered to feed him the ball in an attempt to get him another All-Star MVP, but he declined.
+West teammates offered to feed him the ball in an attempt to get him another All-Star MVP, but Bryant declined.

-In the season finale on April 13, Bryant scored an NBA season-high 60 points against Utah in his last NBA game, outscoring the entire Jazz team 23–21 in the fourth quarter, in the Lakers' 101–96 victory.
-He became the oldest player to score 60 or more points in a game at 37 years and 234 days old.
+In his final game on April 13, in a 101–96 win against the against the Utah Jazz, Bryant scored an NBA season-high 60 points on 50 shots—the most in an NBA game in the past 30 seasons—while also outscoring the Jazz by himself 23–21 in the fourth quarter.
+He also set an NBA record for the most points by a player in his final regular season game.
+Bryant became the oldest player to score 60 or more points in a game at 37 years and 234 days old.
 The Lakers finished the season with a 17–65 record, their worst record in franchise history.
+After the game, he gave a prolonged speech in front of the Staples Center crowd and said: